IvLabs/OLSAC/README.md

 Open-Source Library For Swarm Algorithm And Communication

-Imitation  of  swarming  behaviors  of social animals  offers a new way of designing systems due to simple rules, local interactions, ro-bustness, scalability, and flexibility.
+Imitation  of  swarming  behaviors  of social animals  offers a new way of designing systems due to simple rules, local interactions, robustness, scalability, and flexibility.
 Following this method, a swarm of multiple  robots can cooperatively  achieve  a  goal  with  collective  intelligence.
 However, only a few such robotic systems are developed, and again very few are deployed outside  of lab environments.
 The reason behind this is the lack of easy-to-deploy communication stack and a versatile library of essential swarm building functions from a hardware perspective.